Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Eligible Countries

-There are no registration or participation fees.
+There were no registration or participation fees.

 Nomination Process